2HUmuch5auce/Engineering-Portfolio/README.md

 If you would like to see my resume, please click the file titled, "Resume_Andrew_Zhu.pdf"

-*To view links in the PDFs, the files must be downloaded.
-An updated website portfolio is under construction.
+*NOTE: To view links in the PDFs, the files must be downloaded.
+An updated website portfolio is under construction to resolve this issue.
 Sorry for the inconvenience!*